ankit-jn/terraform-aws-examples/aws-dynamodb/dynamodb-table-pay-per-request/README.md

-## ARJ-Stack: Terraform AWS -> DynamoDB Table Example
+## ARJ-Stack: Terraform AWS -> DynamoDB Table - `PAY-PER-REQUEST` (Billing Mode) Example

-This Example configuration is a demonstration of [Module: Terraform AWS - DynamoDB](https://github.com/arjstack/terraform-aws-dynamodb) utilization to provision DynamoDB table.
+This Example configuration is a demonstration of [Module: Terraform AWS - DynamoDB](https://github.com/arjstack/terraform-aws-dynamodb) utilization to provision DynamoDB table in `PAY-PER-REQUEST` (Billing Mode).

 #### Resources to be provisioned as an outcome of this example
 ---